 What is a Concours?

-The word "Concours" is derived from "concours d' elegance" which is French for a "gathering of excellence.”
-It first began in France as a competition to determine the finest carriages.
-It has now grown to a worldwide phenomenon where many of the finest vehicles gather to be displayed as works of art and compete for prestige.
+The word "Concours" is derived from "concours d'elegance", which is French for a "gathering of excellence.”
+Concours first began in France as a competition to determine the finest carriages.
+It has now grown into a worldwide phenomenon where many of the finest vehicles gather to be displayed as works of art and compete for prestige.

 PCA Potomac Concours

-The Potomac Concours Group welcomes any and all Porsches models whether they are old or new.
-We hold the Deutsche Marque Concours d'Elegance in May, The Gathering of the Faithful Labor Day weekend, and a low key event at the Annual Club Picnic.
+The Potomac Concours Group welcomes any and all Porsche models whether they are old or new.
+We usually hold the Deutsche Marque Concours d'Elegance in May, The Gathering of the Faithful Labor Day weekend, and a low-key event at the Annual Club Picnic.
 We also hold a few other special events each year in addition to these three.